 - Aim for inclusion.
 All kinds of people access abortion care — including people of different ages, people who are already parents, people from different cultural backgrounds, and transgender and nonbinary people.
 Make sure the language you use is inviting and inclusive to all.

-Tweet about it: Last week, Texas passed one of the most restrictive abortion laws in recent history. @CommunicateHlth explains why abortion is essential health care and shares #HealthComm tips for reducing abortion stigma: https://bit.ly/3yZqQg1 #HealthLit
+Tweet about it: It’s more important than ever to communicate clearly about abortion. @CommunicateHlth revisits why abortion is essential health care and shares #HealthComm tips for reducing stigma: https://bit.ly/3MWpyd5 #HealthLit

 Browse recent posts